Goedemorgen! (Good morning!)

 Amsterdam is one of the leafiest cities in Europe, with trees on nearly every street.

 Above is Huis aan de Drie Grachten (House on Three Canals).
-Built in 1610, its three external sides face three different canals.
+It was built in 1610 (while a gay man was crowned as France's King Louis XIII).
+Its three external sides face three different canals.
 During WWII, a bookstore occupied it and clandestinely published “forbidden” works that the Nazis destroyed during their “book burnings”.
 A secret compartment behind its fireplace hid Jews who fled from the Nazis (similar to the Anne Frank house in the city).
 That area was the city's southern border until 1425.

 Seen above, the Sofitel Grand Hotel was festooned for Pride.
 Some of its buildings began as monasteries in 1411.
 A byway named Prinsenhofssteeg hints at its transition to a Prince's Hall for visiting royalty.
 From 1656 until 1795, it was the Admiralty headquarters.
 From 1926 until 1988, it was City Hall.
 A bell in the tower was forged by Pieter Seest in 1758.
 He oversaw the city's foundry, which supplied canons to the Dutch East India Company, whose historic headquarters, Oost-Indisch Huis, is nearby (seen below).